 What type of person are you?

 Do you realize that you control your happiness and success, and when it comes to an obstacle in the pursuit of your best life, you work out a way around it?
+Do you believe that everything happens for a reason, and you’re in control of that reason?
 Do you simply don’t give up without trying?

 Or maybe you are someone who, thus far, has refused to take responsibility for your life?

 When things get tough, you’re more likely to give up instead of taking the path less travelled.
 You know that your ideal life is out there, but you’ve chosen to live in Mediocre-ville and somehow found a way to enjoy it.
 Taking responsibility seems like too much hassle.

 The awkward truth is that it’s so much easier to be a victim, blame others and have a sense of entitlement, rather than to take responsibility for the circumstances in our lives.